Boldron Parish History Group

 Historic Landmarks

-Athelstan Well
+Athelstan Well (Boldron Well)

 The restoration project brought together residents who carefully researched and rebuilt this important piece of village history, ensuring it remains for future generations to appreciate.